omrihar/omrihar.github.io/_drafts/delanda-intensive-science-and-virtual-philosophy.md

 ## Multiplicity

-Deleuze is not an essentialist and he answers the question of essence by use of the idea of morphogenesis.
-Things can be put in the same category because they went through a similar (evolutionary) process.
-To avoid the pitfall of having the essence transferred from the object to the process, he introduces the rather complex concept of _Multiplicity_.
-The definition of multiplicity is:
+Since Deleuze is not an essentialist, he needs to find a different way to explain what gives objects their identity, and what preserves this identity over time.
+What Deleuze uses instead of essences or other transcendental entities is the idea of _dynamical processes_.
+Some of these processes are material and energetic and some are not, but they all reside within the world of matter and energy.

+(28)

 >  Definition of multiplicity is....